hypebeans/hypebeans/README.md

 ## Some Facts
 - ☕️   Coffee and design enthusiast!
 - 🧗  Loves rock climbing, outdoor activities including trekking, and hiking!
-- 🌱  Currently learning stuffs that I'm curious about!
+- 🌱  Currently learning stuff that I'm curious about!
-- 💪  2024 goals I need to achieve: Able to master Swift, pass the IPA Certification Exam and participate more hackathons!
+- 💪  2024 goals I need to achieve: Able to master Swift, pass the IPA Certification Exam and participate in more hackathons!
 - 👨🏻‍💻  I often use [Goodreads](https://goodreads.com) to track my readings!
 (Please DM through one of my social medias or Discord to see my reading lists! 🥰)
 - 💻  Developer_DAO [#5097](https://pixel-devs.developerdao.com/?developerId=5097)
 - 🍡  Casually watching anime ~~& reading light-novels/mangas~~ via [MyAnimeList](https://myanimelist.net/profile/hypebeans)